rubrikinc/terraform-provider-polaris/docs/resources/aws_private_container_registry.md

   }

-  Where approvalStatus can be either ACCEPTED or REJECTED. bundleVersion is the the bundle version being approved or rejected. bundleMetadata is optional.
+  Where approvalStatus can be either ACCEPTED or REJECTED. bundleVersion is the the bundle version being approved or rejected. eksVersion is the version of the customer's EKS cluster.
 ---

 # polaris_aws_private_container_registry (Resource)